Nobuteru Taniguchi: Outside D1GP

-He also drifts a Toyota Aristo (Lexus GS300 in US) for non-D1 events.
-In 2016 he purchased a Nissan 180SX as a drift practice car with suspension and arm parts produced and being set up by fellow D1GP champion Masato Kawabata.
-The car is also equipped with Kick Blue body kit which also produces by Kawabata.
+Taniguchi also drives a Toyota Aristo (Lexus GS300 in US) for non-D1 events.
+In 2016, he purchased a Nissan 180SX as a drift practice car with suspension and arm parts produced and being set up by fellow D1GP champion Masato Kawabata.
+The car is also equipped with Kick Blue body kit also produced by Kawabata.
+He later sold the car and purchased Kawabata's D1GP China championship-winning 180SX as replacement.

 HKS and Formula Drift made an exclusive partnership in 2007 that brought NOB to the United States to perform drifting exhibitions at Formula Drift events.
 Taniguchi made his first appearance at Formula Drift's second event Road Atlanta, May 11 and 12, 2007.

-He regularly appeared in Formula Drift Japan event as Japanese commentator alongside announcer Tom Saeba and sometimes as judge.
+Taniguchi regularly appeared in Formula Drift Japan event as Japanese colour commentator alongside announcer Tom Saeba and sometimes as judge.

 Racing

-Super GT
+JGTC/Super GT

-Taniguchi has been heavily involved in the JGTC / Super GT racing series since 2002, winning the championship 3 times in the GT300 class.
+Taniguchi has been heavily involved in the JGTC / Super GT racing series since 2002, winning the championship three times in the GT300 class.

-In 2002 he began competing in JGTC with RE Amemiya in a Mazda RX-7.
-He has continued to compete in the series as it was renamed Super GT in 2005.
-Having previously raced for Racing Project Bandoh in 2004–2005, Direxiv/ R&D Sports in 2006 and Team Taisan in 2007–2008, he returned to Amemiya in 2009.
+In 2002, Taniguchi began competing in JGTC with RE Amemiya in a Mazda RX-7 and winning his first race at Sepang in only his fourth race in the series.
+He joined Racing Project Bandoh in 2004 and continued to compete in the series with the team as it was renamed Super GT in 2005.
+After a GT500 did not materialised, he moved to Direxiv/ R&D Sports in 2006 where he come close to winning the championship.
+He moved team again this time to Team Taisan in 2007–2008.

+He returned to Amemiya in 2009 this time appointed as the lead driver alongside Ryo Orime.
+While the team did not win any race that season, They performed consistently despite having scored podium in all but three round however a did not start at Fuji and the team nearly not starting the finale at Motegi costed the team as they misses out on championship by three points and ended up second in both team and driver championship.
+2010 started better with a win at the opening round at Suzuka but after Orime crashed while leading in following round at Okayama and non-scoring at Fuji the team is in backfoot.
+Despite winning at Sepang, the team unable to finish in top five in any of the following races and ended up third in both standings.